U.S. and Japan Engineers Forge Stronger Defense Ties

 |0

-This work, U.S. and Japan Engineers Forge Stronger Defense Ties [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. and Japan Engineers Forge Stronger Defense Ties, by Patrick Ciccarone, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.